malachewhiz/murphy/README.md

 or run rubocop directly, if your project defines it.

-All other rubocop command line arguments will be passed.
+All other rubocop command line arguments will be passed (without specifying the -c argument, murphy's default configuration will be used).

 You can also use `murphy-git` to execute [rubocop-git](https://github.com/m4i/rubocop-git).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests.

 ## Contributing